Shenyang J-35: Flight testing

 On 22 September 2025, the Chinese state broadcaster released multiple videos and photos showing the complete catapult launch and recovery (CATOBAR) sequence for the Shenyang J-35, along with Shenyang J-15T and Xi'an KJ-600 aircraft on the Type 003 Fujian aircraft carrier, via the ship's electromagnetic catapults.
 PLA Navy also announced that Fujian had achieved "initial full-deck operational capability", laying the foundation for the subsequent integration of the carrier aviation wing and the carrier strike group.
 These tests were likely conducted months earlier, instead of in September.

 Production

 In May 2025, two prototype aircraft, bearing serial numbers 61820 and 61821, were identified by defense analyst Andreas Rupprecht.
 The serial number indicated their association with the 1st Air Brigade of the People's Liberation Army Air Force (PLAAF), based in Shenyang.
 The observation suggested the aircraft may have entered early production and limited service.

 In July 2025, Chinese state media showed multiple J-35 fighters on the assembly line inside a Shenyang Aircraft Corporation (SAC) production facility.
-In the same month, naval J-35 aircraft painted with service serial numbers were photographed in China, indicating the aircraft's service with the People's Liberation Army Navy (PLAN) imminent.
+In the same month, naval J-35 aircraft painted with service serial numbers were photographed in China, indicating the aircraft's service with the People's Liberation Army Navy (PLAN) was imminent.